Helen Hope: Marriage and issue

+Her granddaughter, Margaret Hamilton (daughter of John), married James Buchanan of Drumpellier twice Lord Provost of Glasgow.

 Death and legacy

 Hope died in Edinburgh on 19 April 1768 at the age of 90.
 She was buried alongside her husband (who had predeceased her) at Tyninghame.
 An obelisk constructed in 1856 by Thomas Hamilton, 9th Earl of Haddington pays tribute to the couple's extensive planting.

 Binning Wood was clearfelled in the 1940s as part of the war effort.
 The Landowners’ Co-operative Society Limited of Edinburgh recorded 89% of the wood was hardwood (oak and beech) and the remainder was softwood, mainly Scots pine.
 Some of the beechwood was used to construct de Havilland Mosquito fighter planes.
 It was replanted in a program which took until 1960 to complete, with the trees mainly being Scots pine since hardwood seedlings were not available.
 The earl of Haddington ensured the original 1707 layout was adhered to and the work was done by Italian prisoners of war.
 In the 2010s, part of the wood became a green funeral site, with individual plots costing £950.